pandas-dev/pandas/doc/source/reshaping.rst

 Reshaping by Melt
 -----------------

-The top-level :func:`melt` and :func:`~DataFrame.melt` functions are useful to massage a DataFrame into a format where one or more columns are identifier variables, while all other columns, considered measured variables, are "unpivoted" to the row axis, leaving just two non-identifier columns, "variable" and "value".
+The top-level :func:`~pandas.melt` function and the corresponding :meth:`DataFrame.melt` are useful to massage a ``DataFrame`` into a format where one or more columns are *identifier variables*, while all other columns, considered *measured variables*, are "unpivoted" to the row axis, leaving just two non-identifier columns, "variable" and "value".
 The names of those columns can be customized by supplying the ``var_name`` and ``value_name`` parameters.

 For instance,